aress31/openapi-parser/README.md

 ## Possible Improvements

 - [ ] Beautify the graphical user interface.
+- [ ] Deep parsing of OpenAPI schemas to collect all nested parameters along with their example/type.
+- [ ] Code simplification/refactoring.
-- [ ] Enable cells editing to change API calls directly from the GUI.
+- [x] Enable cells editing to change API calls directly from the GUI.
 - [x] Further optimise the source code.
 - [ ] Implement support for authenticated testing (via user-supplied API-keys).
-- [ ] Improve the Param column by adding the type of parameters (e.g. inquery, inbody, etc.).
+- [x] Improve the Param column by adding the type of parameters (e.g. inquery, inbody, etc.).
+- [ ] Implement the tables and context menus.
-- [ ] Increase the extension verbosity (via the bottom panel).
+- [x] Increase the extension verbosity (via the bottom panel).

 ## Dependencies